elevate0123/CSE/IGNOU MSO/SY/SY MSOE 04 Urban Sociology.md

     subgraph C [The Urban Slum]
-        C1[Characteristics: Overcrowding, Lack of Services, Insecure Tenure] C2[Debate: A "Functional" part of the city vs. a site of injustice] end
+        C1[Characteristics: Overcrowding, Lack of Services, Insecure Tenure] C2[Debate: A Functional part of the city vs. a site of injustice] end

     subgraph D [Urban Poverty]